-As of December 31, 2019, the Company has 143,623 non-qualified stock options outstanding to purchase 143,623 shares of common stock, per the terms set forth in the option agreements.
+As of December 31, 2020, the Company has incentive stock options and non-qualified stock options outstanding to purchase 88,441 shares of common stock, per the terms set forth in the option agreements.
 The stock options vest at various times and are exercisable for a period of five years from the date of grant at exercise prices ranging from \$2.10 to \$21.70 per share, the market value of the Company's common stock on the date of each grant.
 The Company determined the fair market value of these options by using the Black Scholes option valuation model.